-According to the 2012 Health Unit Management Committees (HUMC) guidelines issued by the Ministry of Health, every Health Centre is required to have a functional committee of nine for HCIVs and seven members HCIIIs whose purpose is to strengthen the management of the health unit for improved service delivery.
-Despite the restoration of the committee system, there have been bottlenecks in implementation as seen in Koboko and Maracha districts.
+According to the 2012 Health Unit Management Committees (HUMC) guidelines issued by the Ministry of Health, every Health Centre is required to have a functional committee of nine for HCIVs and seven members for HCIIIs.
+They provide for participation in the functioning of the health centre and PHC activities, to involve communities in planning and implementing health services and health actions and to promote public accountability in health.
+Despite the restoration of the committee system, there have been bottlenecks in implementation.

-Sunday Alioni, the in charge of Oleba HCIII says that before the HUMC trainings by PICOT, health personnel did not have a clear direction of how the HUMC should operate, what their role would be in finance, budget, staff performance, attendance among others.
+Sunday Alioni, the in charge of Oleba HCIII says that before the HUMC trainings by Partners in Community Transformation (PICOT), health personnel did not have a clear direction of how the HUMC were to operate and what their role would be in the finance, budget, staff performance and attendance among others.
 “The training gave us confidence in handling facility issues through prioritization and joint meetings with staff.
 We were able to share our work plans with the sub county and lobbed from the council the prioritization of health issues in the sub county plans and budget,” says Ojaku Henry, HUMC Chair Oleba HCIII.

 The struggle of putting up a kitchen in Wadra Health center III in Koboko district finally produced fruit after the Health Unit Management Committees were empowered through trainings.
 The efforts that started much earlier before PICOT’s intervention in Wadra, did not yield much said the health in charge Wadra HCIII Mr. Aciya Robert.
 “We learnt a great deal of knowledge and skills from the capacity building on the HUMC roles organized by PICOT in 2016 that helped us execute our mandate very well”.
 Partners in Community Transformation (PICOT) is an NGO supported by IDF in the West Nile Region.